The vastness of the African bush and plains are rapidly disappearing. Engulfed in a tsunami of housing, over population and unemployment.

 KAVANGO's in the north, are fairly populated.
 Finding a stretch along the road where there is no hut in sight, is very difficult.
 The north has a larger rainfall and therefore bush and big trees grow prolific.
 Kiaat wood is used extensively in furniture.
 However, deforestation is clearly visible.
 Kavango's are known for their pottery.
 Fishing with traps are commonly done along the OKAVANGO river and its contributories.

 CAPRIVIANS are cattle farmers.
 And like the OVAMBO AND KAVANGO, plant fields of mahango.
 They have a fair amount of elephant visits to their crops.
 Men mostly go to work at other places in the country.
+CAPRIVIANS, OVAMBO's and KAVANGO's wear normal western dress.

 In the clayhuts and tin shacks you'll commonly find regular, western furniture and conveniences.
 A tv-dish on the roof and a 4x4 by the door.
 Every settlement has a water point and electricity is commonly found everywhere.
 Definately reception for the cellphones.
 95% of township-shops are shebeens (bars).
 Alchol and its related problems are a concern in Namibia.
 Tuberculoses occurs often.
 In the north malaria can spread havock.
 There is no underfed Namibian to be seen.
 On the contrary - overweight is applicable to probably 50%.
 Education is provided at all levels.
 (In the middle of no-where.
 A school.
 A township - with electricity and water.)
+Transport is on foot, with donkeycar, with taxi or mini bus.
+Or a city chaos with a web of cars.
+The capital, Windhoek, is a regular metropolitan city.
+As is every town.
+Loitering, drinking, stealing, and crime, are common activities.

 I'm grateful to have lived in a time when the vastness of the African bush and plains, filled with game, have represented AFRICA.
 I'm sorry for the new generations who will never know the African wilderness.
 Because soon there will only be housing, people and problems.

+I am from this place - Africa, Namibia, Etosha.
 13 years ago, I drove with my in-laws around - showing off amazing Namibia.
 And did not see one single elephant in Etosha.
 Granted, it was in the 'wrong' time of year.
 The elephants had moved north to better grazing whilst there were rainwater in pools around.
 We even, got rained out of our tents and moved into a bungalow.

 Elephants were part of my life.
 My parents farm was just east of Etosha.
 School holidays we would regularly have a day outing to Etosha.
 We had to get up and leave house still in the dark to be at the Etosha gate at sunrise.
 Knowing about the big picnic basket mom had prepared, getting up and out of our cozy beds, were not a problem for us kids.
 In those days, Etosha was only open to the public the months around winter.
 Etosha and excitement, have always been sinonime.

 Elephants were also sometimes a big heartache for my dad and other farmers of the area.
 Because the elephant herd of Etosha had outgrown itself, some elephant would break the fence and walked off to better grazing - the surrounding farms.
 Where they flattened farming fences and broke water installations.
 The farms were all extensively farmed with cattle.
 In the wake of the elephant escape path, followed other predators like lion and wilddog.
 Hearing frightened cattle bellowing in the dark of night mingled with the roar of attacking lions, is hairraising and fearsome - And vividly engraved in my memory.
 The government was unable to relocate the animals and left the problem solving for the farmers.
 Waiting for the men to return from such a hunt, burnt many candles.
+During the last hunt on our farm, one of the men was seriously mauled(sp) by the male lion.
+And I, keep the memories with me.

 Because of the prolific growth of the elephant herd, the government started the culling program.
 It was neccessary.
 The production of canned meat was effecient and "Eloolo with the elephant head on the sticker" was common on the shelves.
 There was no taste difference between Eloolo and any other beef canned meat.